n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 ### Solution (Gold)

+It sounds like it only gets more difficult from here.
+We'll want to put in the work for `release` version named `SantaSwipeSecure` that resides in that `.aab` file.
+This hints that the data underneath is obfuscated.
+But, we shall see.

 > Nice job completing the debug version—smooth as a sleigh ride on fresh snow!
 >
 > But now, the real challenge lies in the obfuscated release version.
 Ready to